Frequently Asked Questions

 Are your puppies purebred?

+Most of our litters are purebred and registered with the CKC (Canadian Kennel Club).
 Because Canadian law states that a dog must be registered to be called a purebred and some of our puppies are unregistered, we cannot legally call those puppies purebred.
-Most of our parent dogs are registered.
 All of our dogs are poodles.
 We do not cross our poodles with other breeds.

 Are your puppies registered?